Ravenslofty/mistral/docs/cyclonev_details.rst

 between the TDMUX and a TCLK so that their clock-like inputs can be driven from either a clock or a data signal.

+Most of the periphery routing nodes (GIN, GOUT, DCMUX, GCLK, RCLK, PCLK) invert the signal.
+The inner nodes of the data networks never invert, the situation with the clock network is not yet clear.
 Most GOUT and DCMUX connected to inputs to peripheral blocks are also provided with an optional inverter.
+Each block connection description indicates whether the node is inverting (n=no, i=yes, p=programmable, ?=unknown yet).

 Inner logic blocks